 Many times, EIGRP won't establish neighbor relationships because the neighbors are not in the same subnet.
 Usually, the cause of this problem is router misconfiguration.
 When EIGRP has problems establishing neighbor relationships because of an uncommon subnet, the following error message appears:

-IP-EIGRP: Neighbor ip address not on common subnet for interface
+IP-EIGRP: Neighbor ip address not on common subnet for interface3 possible cause

 a.
 The IP address has been misconfigured on interfaces.